lammps/lammps/doc/src/fix_mdi_qmmm.rst

 connection to the QM code.
 The default is *yes*.
 The only time a *no* is needed is if this command is used multiple times in an input script.
 E.g. if it used inside a loop which also uses the :doc:`clear
-<clear>` command to destroy the system (including any defined fixes).
+<clear>` command to destroy the system (including this fix).
+As
-See the examples/mdi/in.series.driver script as an example of this, where LAMMPS is using the QM code to compute energy and forces for a series of system configurations.
-In this use case *connect no* is used along with the :doc:`mdi connect and exit <mdi>` command to one-time initiate/terminate the connection outside the loop.
+example would be a script which loop over a series of independent QMMM simulations, e.g. each with their own data file.
+In this use case *connect no* could be used along with the :doc:`mdi connect and exit
+<mdi>` command to one-time initiate/terminate the connection outside
+the loop.

 The *elements* keyword allows specification of what element each LAMMPS atom type corresponds to.
-This is specified by the atomic number of the element, e.g. 13 for Al.  An atomic number must be specified for each of the ntypes LAMMPS atom types.
-Ntypes is typically specified via the create_box command or in the data file read by the read_data command.
+This is specified by the chemical symbol of the element, e.g. C or Al or Si.
+A symbol must be specified for each of the ntypes LAMMPS atom types.
+Multiple LAMMPS types can represent the same element.
+Ntypes is typically specified via the :doc:`create_box <create_box>` command or in the data file read by the :doc:`read_data <read_data>` command.

 If this keyword is specified, then this fix will send the MDI ">ELEMENTS" command to the engine, to insure the two codes are